Henri-Bourassa station: Extension to Laval

 In the mid 2000s, the station was upgraded as part of the extension to Laval.
 A diversion from the main tunnel and a third platform have been added.
-This allows a number of trains to end their run at Henri-Bourassa (using the existing platform, where passengers board on the same platform before the train goes backwards using the crossover switch located in the tunnel connecting Henri-Bourassa to Sauvé), while others continue to Laval (using the new platform).
-Trains coming from Laval always arrive on the first platform.
+This allows a number of trains to end their run at Henri-Bourassa using the old northbound platform, while others continue to Laval using the new northbound platform.
+Trains coming from Laval always arrive on the old southbound platform.
 The extension opened to the public on April 28, 2007.

 Artwork

 The station includes several artworks.
 A collective work by 330 Montreal children, titled Les enfants dans la ville ("children in the city"), is found in the mezzanine; composed of moulded concrete blocks, it depicts scenes of parks, houses, play, and transportation.
-In the Henri Bourassa Blvd.
+In the Henri-Bourassa Blvd.
 North entrance, a mural relief by Jacques Huet titled Réveil de la conscience par la solitude ("awakening of consciousness by solitude") forms a firewall between the entrance and the adjacent government office.
 In the new Berri St. entrance, the architect André Léonard created two terra cotta reliefs titled Le potager ("the vegetable garden") and Le vent ("the wind").
 The addition of the Laval platform saw the addition of a new artwork, a light sculpture by Axel Morgenthaler titled .98.